 ZAC SKELTON

-Zac Skelton is an in-demand, up and coming percussionist with a love for all things groovy and a desire to share music with others.
-This Perth-based percussionist has been playing with ensembles for 12 years and working on his solo rep for the last eight years.
+Zac Skelton is an in-demand, up and coming musical director and percussionist with a love for all things groovy and a desire to share music with others.
+This Perth-based creative has been playing with ensembles for 14 years and working on his solo rep for the last eight years.
 By starting his career so early in ensembles, Zac gained a good understanding of ensemble skills, a sense of community, and his purpose: sharing his love of music.
-Zac has been a member of the Western Australian Youth Orchestra for six years and is currently Principal Percussionist.
+Zac was a member of the Western Australian Youth Orchestra for seven years and was Principal Percussionist for his last three years with the ensemble.
 He was invited to the 2023 Australian Youth Orchestra’s National Music Camp and was Principal Timpanist for the Alexander Orchestra.
 Zac started his career in community ensembles, playing with Armadale City Concert Band, being part of winning first place at the Western Australian Band Association State Championship B Grade two years in a row, and getting the opportunity to travel to Tasmania for the 2017 Australian National Band Championships.
-Zac is now Armadale City Concert Band’s Musical Director and is excited to be taking on this new role.
+Zac is now Armadale City Concert Band’s Musical Director.

-After completing secondary education at Kelmscott Senior High School in the specialist music program and winning the top music student prize, Zac now studies at the Western Australian Academy of Performing Arts (WAAPA).
-During his time at WAAPA, Zac has learned to master his ensemble and technical skills and has been a member of Defying Gravity percussion ensemble.
-He, alongside his WAAPA colleagues, has formed many ensembles included Reverie Percussion (2021 Marimbafest Ensemble Competition Runner-Up), Continuum Duo (2022 Marimbafest Ensemble Competition Runner-Up), Sunny Side Up (2023 Marimbafest Ensemble Competition Runner-Up) and The Centric Lecturers (2023 ROSL Chamber Ensemble Competition Finalist).
-In 2022, Zac attended the Percussive Arts Society International Convention (PASIC) with his WAAPA colleagues, where he learnt so much from masterclasses and enjoyed incredible performances daily.
+Zac is a graduate from the Western Australian Academy of Performing Arts (WAAPA).
+During his time at WAAPA, Zac learnt to master his ensemble and technical skills and was a member of Defying Gravity percussion ensemble.
+He, alongside his WAAPA colleagues, formed many ensembles included Reverie Percussion (2021 Marimbafest Ensemble Competition Runner-Up), Continuum Duo (2022 Marimbafest Ensemble Competition Runner-Up), Sunny Side Up (2023 Marimbafest Ensemble Competition Runner-Up) and The Centric Lecturers (2023 ROSL Chamber Ensemble Competition Finalist).
+Zac had many fantastic opportunities to travel and learn from the best around the world, most notably in 2022 when he attended the Percussive Arts Society International Convention (PASIC) in the US and in 2024 when he travelled to China to perform at various universities.
 Zac was also the recipient of the 2023 Norman Archibald Percussion Scholarship.

 During his career, Zac has gained a love for musical theatre.
-He has played in many community theatre musical productions and has started making his way into more professional productions, such as WAAPA’s 2023 production of Footloose.
-Zac is also set to Musical Direct a community musical in September 2024.
-Beyond his playing ability, Zac has acted in a variety of community theatre productions and has recently started his composition journey with an arrangement featured in the 2023 Defying Gravity concert Hit Parade and some compositions for solo percussion and small percussion ensemble.
+He has played in many community theatre musical productions and has started making his way into more professional productions, such as Western Sky Project’s 2025 production of ‘Urinetown’.
+Zac made his Musical Director debut in 2024 with Art in Motion (AIM) Theatre Company’s production of ‘The Guy Who Didn’t Like Musicals’.
+He has since been Musical Director for four community productions over 2025/26, and won Best Musical Director at the 50th Annual Robert Finley Awards for his work on AIM Theatre Company’s production of ‘American Idiot’.
+Beyond his playing ability, Zac has acted in a variety of community theatre productions and has recently started his composition journey with his arrangements being performed by the Perth Symphony Orchestra for their Moora Green Shoots Haybales Concert and their WA Stories: Edith Dircksey Cowan shows.
 Through and through, Zac is a performing arts lover and has dedicated his life to sharing this love.